deeptools/deepTools/docs/content/help_faq_galaxy.rst

 .. image:: ../images/Gal_FAQ_IGV_dataset.png
     :target: ../images/Gal_FAQ_IGV_dataset.png

-Now click on “display with IGV local” to visualize your data set in IGV that should already be running on your computer. _(“display with IGV Web current” can be used if you do not have an installed IGV.
+Now click on “display with IGV local” to visualize your data set in IGV that should already be running on your computer. *“display with IGV Web current” can be used if you do not have an installed IGV.
 It will start an IGV web start version.
-We do not recommend that option.)_
+We do not recommend that option*.

 Here's a screenshot of a typical bigWig file display: